 Hebrews 12:5-11 – For more on discipline, you can read this passage which discusses it extensively.

 1. Children’s number one responsibility given by God is to obey parents – God is once again showing us that He is orderly by establishing a strict chain of command and authority structure within the family.
-Children are to be trained up from a young age with the expectation that they need to obey parents.
+Children are to be trained up from a young age with the expectation that they need to obey their parents.
 Obedience is both taught and expected.
 And disobedience is to be disciplined.

 Proverbs 23:13 – Do not withhold discipline from a child; if you punish them with the rod, they will not die.

-For example, one mother told her three year old child, “Time to go home.
+For example, one mother told her three-year-old child, “Time to go home.
 We need to leave now.”
 The child ran away and screamed.
 So the mother said, “OK, ten more minutes.”
 After the time passed, she told the child again it was time to go.
 He refused again.
 Soon the mother was begging and pleading for her child to go.
 The little boy started kicking his mother and throwing blocks at him.
 So she tried to console the child since he was so upset.

 We don’t need to turn to modern psychology or your friendly neighborhood auntie for advice.
 God’s Word has everything we need for life and godliness.
 The simple approach of disciplining children for disobedience works.

 2. When children honor their parents, they will generally live longer lives – While this is not 100% the case, it is often true.
 I heard a story about a missionary family who lived near the jungle.
-On one day they went for a walk through the forest.
+One day they went for a walk through the forest.
 Suddenly the father shouted out telling his son, “Drop to the ground now!”
 The son didn’t argue or ask why.
 He didn’t say, “but it’s dirty!”
 He simply obeyed.
 What he didn’t know was that a poisonous snake was descending from the tree above his head ready to strike.
 If that boy had not been trained in obedience he may have lived a very short life.

 I have also heard a tragic story of a young child who ran into the street.
 Though his mother shouted for him to stop, he didn’t listen.
 He was hit by a car and died.